 In drawing up the transportation plan, staff drew a "faint" line to represent recreational trails, due to the scope of the plan, Wilkerson said.

-"It doesn't show a lot of recreational trails that may impact private property.
-It's more than we are willing to address in this plan.
+"It doesn’t show a lot of recreational trails that may impact private property.
+It’s more than we are willing to address in this plan.
 That should be more of a recreation district function," he added.

 The transportation plan has gone before Summit County staff, as well as several town planning boards in Eastern Summit County.